CATEGORY:

 Summary:

 Hoarding goes beyond having a cluttered attic or box of rusty nails and can be a serious mental disorder.
 Common types of hoarding include food hoarding, animal hoarding, garbage or trash hoarding, sentimental hoarding, and media or paper hoarding.
-Hoarding can have serious consequences for the individual, their families, and their communities, including physical hazards, social isolation, relationship problems, financial difficulties, and health and safety issues.
-It's important for individuals who struggle with hoarding to seek help and support from mental health professionals, support groups, and loved ones in order to overcome it and lead a happier, healthier, and safer life.
+Hoarding can have serious consequences for the individual, their families, and their communities, including physical hazards,…

 During the COVID-19 pandemic, signs warning of only one package of toilet paper for each customer are not an indication of a failure in the supply chain.
-Rather, it’s more a mark of an unpredictable event that has turned our lives upside down.
+Rather, its more a mark of an unpredictable event that has turned our lives upside down.
 Note that hoarding goes beyond having an attic stuffed with stuff or a box of rusty nails.
 People reach the disorder stage when they cross the line separating busy clutter from addictive accumulation.

 You probably know that there are many types of people who tend to store up a little extra food in case of emergencies.
 However, people predisposed to hoarding can start having strong compulsions about keeping food.
 And it is worth noting that people who usually struggle with food hoarding typically have some past trauma associated with fears of not having enough food.